manuiageek/docker-forfun-jellyfin/README.md

 add at the end of the file this line : gpu_mem=320

 save the file before exit and do a sudo reboot

+and don't forget to choose material acceleration inside the jellyfish web ui.
+For raspberry pi, it could be either : VAAPI or V4L2